 Find out more about the Shared Lives Scheme:

 - Shared Lives activity weekend breaks

 - Contact us

-- maintain and enhance your physical, emotional and spiritual well being
+- to maintain and enhance your physical, emotional and spiritual well being

-- day support in the shared lives carer’s home
+- day support in a Shared Lives carer’s home

-- shared breaks in the shared carer's home
+- shared breaks in a Shared Lives carer's home

 - weekend breaks away